mk-fg/linux-ebpf-connection-overseer/nsdl3/README.md

-# High level SDL 3.0 shared library wrapper for Nim
+# High level SDL3 shared library wrapper for Nim

-This is a heavily-modified version of [nsdl3] bindings module for [Simple Directmedia Layer library] (version 3.0+), only intended to be usable for this project, not including/implementing anything else, so probably not very useful outside of it.
+This is a heavily-modified version of [nsdl3] bindings module for [Simple Directmedia Layer library] (version 3.x), only intended to be usable for this project, not including/implementing anything else, so probably not very useful outside of it.